LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

      RAJA provides type aliases that can be used to parameterize floating point types in applications, which makes it easier to switch between types.

-.. note:: *All options in this section, only exist in RAJA.
-They are not
-          dependendent options.*

      The following variables are used to set the data type for the type alias ``RAJA::Real_type``: